Tucson AZ vS Phoenix AZ: Which Arizona City Fits You Travel Best?

 Tucson Cons

-- No major sports teams now, but college sports attract us all.
+• No major sports teams now, but University of Arizona sports attract us all.

 Phoenix Pros

-Big city with a large variety of jobs available.
+• Big city with a large variety of jobs that pay more than Tucson.

 Phoenix Cons